Why We Forgive

 14. There will be no space left for that hurt in the box.
 That space is not needed anymore.

 15. If there are more drawers still to be emptied, you can repeat this meditation now or later.

 Do not try to fix the pain.

 Do not respond with your own loss or grief.

 Empathize and offer comfort.

-Excerpted from The Book of Forgiving: The Fourfold Path for Healing OUtselves and Our World, by Desmon Tutu and Mpho Tutu.
+Excerpted from The Book of Forgiving: The Fourfold Path for Healing Ourselves and Our World, by Desmond Tutu and Mpho Tutu.
 Harper One, 2014 Reprinted with permission.
 Archbishop Desmond Tutu won the Nobel Peace Prize in 1984; his daughter, Mpho A. Tutu, is executive director of The Desmond and Leah Tutu Legacy Foundation.